Northern Colorado

-Northern Colorado, or alternatively called North Colorado, is a region in the northern portion of Colorado.
-It borders northwestern Colorado, northeastern Colorado, the northern portion of Central Colorado, western and southwestern portions of Nebraska, and the southeastern portion of Wyoming.
+Northern Colorado is a region in the northern portion of Colorado, part of the larger Front Range Urban Corridor, typically defined as including Larimer County and Weld County and sometimes including Boulder County.
+The region is centered on the cities of Fort Collins and Greeley.
+It borders northwestern Colorado, northeastern Colorado, Central Colorado, and the southeastern portion of Wyoming.
 Northern Colorado receives over 300 days of sunshine per year and has a semi-arid climate.
 However, the parts located in upper elevations of the Rocky Mountains receive 300 in of snow per year and have an Alpine climate.
-The University of Colorado Boulder, Colorado State University, and the University of Northern Colorado are all located in Northern Colorado.
-The region is a proposed state in the northeastern portion of Colorado.
+The Colorado State University and the University of Northern Colorado are located in Northern Colorado.
+The region contains some of the fastest growing cities in Colorado.